yogsototh/Scratch/content/html/fr/blog/Haskell-OpenGL-Mandelbrot.md

 ## Optimization

 From the architecture stand point all is clear.
-If you read the code, you'll see I didn't made everything perfect, for example, I didn't coded nicely the lights.
+If you read the code of `YGL.hs`, you'll see I didn't made everything perfect.
+For example, I didn't finished the code of the lights.
 But I believe it is a good first step and it will be easy to go further.
 The separation between rendering and world behavior is clear.
 Unfortunately the program of the preceding session is extremely slow.